Cancer of unknown primary

 Prognosis

 Prognosis means the expected outcome of a disease.
-You may wish to discuss your prognosis and treatment options with your doctor, but it is not possible for any doctor to predict the exact course of your disease.
+You may wish to discuss your prognosis and treatment options with your doctor, but it is not possible for anyone to predict the exact course of the disease.

+Although most cases of CUP can’t be cured, treatment can keep some cancers under control for months or years.
 Whatever the prognosis, palliative treatment can relieve symptoms such as pain to improve quality of life.
 It can be used at any stage of advanced cancer.

 Talking bubbles icon